pixylgirl/forest/README.md

 ---
 - Chop down trees
 - Pick up rocks
+- Dig clay
+- Construct a small group of fellow beings

-est. 5 mins to full completion
+est. 7 mins to full completion

 Things I'd Like
 ----
+- Research
 - Other materials
 - More things to craft
 - Exploring